rayguna/sinatra-omnicalc-3/README.md

 ```

 ○ Issue:

 • At first, I got an error message saying: "You exceeded your current quota, please check your plan and billing details.
 For more information on this error, read the docs: https://platform.openai.com/docs/guides/error-codes/api-error".
 • I went into my account and added balance.
 I re-ran my query and continued to receive the error.
 After waiting for about 15 minutes, the api started working.
+• Also, there was an occasion when the ChatGPT page loaded an empty page for approximately 30 minutes.
+After waiting for about 45 minutes, the page loaded normally.
+I dismissed it as the server being down.